-This course is designed to be a continuation of PSY235 (Social Science Research Methods).
+This course is designed to be a continuation of PSY235 Social Science Research Methods or IDS230 Research Methods.
 This course will further a student's knowledge and experiences in the area of empirical research psychology.
 In addition to critically evaluating current literature, students will be required to design, conduct, analyze, and report the results of a semester-long project.
 Practical and ethical considerations of actually conducting a research project will be emphasized.
-Prerequisite: PSY105, IDS230.
+Prerequisite: IDS230.
+(Fall)